 - Course Timetables and other forms are available via the Registrar.
-Penn Engineering undergraduate forms are also available online and in 109 Towne.
+Penn Engineering undergraduate forms are also available online.

-Step 3: Enter your Course Requests via Penn InTouch
+Step 2: Enter your Course Requests via Path@Penn

-Once your Advisor Signoff permission form has been entered into the system, you will be able to access the online Advance Registration screen in Penn InTouch and enter your course requests.
+Once you have advisor signoff, you will be able to access Advance Registration via Path@Penn and enter your course requests.

-- If you do not obtain all the courses you need during advance registration, please know that you can use Penn InTouch during the regular Registration-Drop/Request period in order to correct the situation.
-Once you have been authorized to use Penn InTouch, the authorization will remain “on” right through Registration-Drop/Request period (see the Academic Calendar for the date).
+- If you do not obtain all the courses you need during advance registration, please know that you can use Path@Penn during the regular Course Selection period in order to correct the situation.

-- If you make any significant changes in the courses for which you advance register and those that are listed on your e-CPG, then you are to meet with your advisor to obtain his or her approval before the end of the add period.
+- If you make any significant changes in the courses for which you advance register, then you are to meet with your advisor to obtain his or her approval before the end of the Course Selection period.

 - Important note about the Pass/Fail grading option on courses: It is your responsibility to make sure that you have complied with Penn Engineering pass/fail rules.
 Likewise, you must ensure that each course you take reflects the correct pass/fail status because that status is unalterable after the five-week drop period.

-- Changes in Pass/Fail status made before the end of the 5th week of class, or the final day to drop a course, may be done using Penn InTouch; after that, you must petition to late change your grade type in a course.
+- Changes in Pass/Fail status made before the end of the 5th week of class, or the final day to drop a course, may be done using Path@Penn.
 It is your responsibility to make sure that the grade type is correct for each of your courses.

 - When selecting courses that are not specified on the course planning guide (e.g. SSH, electives, etc, check the Course Category lists in the Student Handbook to make sure the courses are allowed and fit the particular category).